 Before the implementation of the Federal Credit Reform Act of 1990, the unified budget treated federal credit in two different ways.
-The unified budget measured credit by its cash flows, but also, after 1980, included a separate credit budget that measured and selectively controlled gross credit flows.
+Generally, the unified budget measured credit by its cash flows.
+After 1980, it included a separate credit budget that measured and selectively controlled gross credit flows.